Capital

 This part-British, part-French place, where road signs and menus are mostly in French, but locals chatter in the Queen’s and drive on the left, has some seriously impressive coastal scenery.
 Steep craggy cliffs are punctuated with sleepy fishing villages, and there’s a Cornish feel to the pretty coves and bays.
 It’s the biggest of the Channel Islands, and the capital – St Helier – is up with the times – you can expect edgy street food vendors, luxe boutiques and a swish marina.

 Jersey’s rugged shoreline means that most of its beaches are nestled in coves and bays.
-St Brelade’s Beach, on the south of the island, is one of the most popular – it’s a wide sandy sweep that might look familiar if you tuned in to the 2025 reboot of 1980s detective drama Bergerac.
-The show’s proven so popular that there’s a second season coming out in spring 2026, also set and shot in Jersey.
+St Brelade’s Beach, on the south of the island, is one of the most popular – it’s a wide sandy sweep that might look familiar if you tuned in to the recent reboot of 1980s detective drama Bergerac.
+The show’s proven so popular that a second season came out in April 2026, also set and shot in Jersey.
 It’s not the first time this place has been in the spotlight, either – spots like St Ouen’s Bay, the island’s longest beach, featured in the 2017 psychological thriller Beast, starring Jessie Buckley.
 Want to escape the crowds?
 Smaller but equally pretty beaches include Portelet and Beauport.
 They’re a little more secluded thanks to their steep, rugged access routes.

 From centuries-old castles to wartime relics, Jersey’s got plenty for history buffs to dig their teeth into.
 At the La Hougue Bie Museum, you can see the world’s largest Iron Age Celtic hoard, which puzzled archaeologists for over a decade – that was until a 2025 geological survey revealed the collection of coins and jewellery might’ve been hauled over from northern France to keep them out of Julius Caesar’s hands.
 On a visit to Elizabeth Castle in St Aubin’s Bay, you can climb battlements dating back to the 1590s.
 And at the Jersey War Tunnels, you can learn about what life was like when Germany occupied the island during WWII.
 This huge network of underground tunnels was built to withstand air raids, and was converted into a hospital in 1943.